inloco/incognia-api-java/README.md

              .accountId("account-id")
              .externalId("external-id")
              .addresses(addresses)
-             .evaluateTransaction(true) // can be omitted if you want this to be evaluated .paymentValue(PaymentValue.builder().currency("BRL").amount(10.0).build())
+             .evaluateTransaction(true) // can be omitted as it uses true as the default value .paymentValue(PaymentValue.builder().currency("BRL").amount(10.0).build())
              .paymentMethods(paymentMethods)
              .build();